• Skip to primary navigation

 one gingerbread men on the table

-• It is made without molasses, so you will not need to buy something extra, something that you might not be able to use up.
+• No molasses is needed, so you will not need to buy something extra, something that you might not be able to use up.

-• The recipe has fewer ingredients than most gingerbread recipes I know and that is always great!
+• The recipe has fewer ingredients than most gingerbread recipes I know!
 Still, you will not be missing anything on taste.

-• You will need less than 10 minutes to stir the dough.
+• 10 minutes to stir the dough, and no mixer is needed.

 • They can be decorated with colored icing pens.
 This way, you will not be bothered with making some extra royal icing or regular icing.